Aluminium nitrate

 Disposal

-Adding sodium hydroxide or any other base will neutralize the compound to aluminium hydroxide, which is easier to take care of.
+Adding aq. sodium hydroxide or any other alkali base will convert the compound to the insoluble aluminium hydroxide, which can be taken to disposal facilities, while the sodium nitrate can be recycled.

 References